hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 If `true`, disables Redis caching middleware.

-## DISCORD_BOT_SUCCESS_URL

-Used to construct callback URLs for the `/authCallback` route, used in user sign-in flow.
-By default, expects `http://localhost:3000`.

 ## DISCORD_BOT_TOKEN

 This value should mirror the value of `DISCORD_TOKEN` in the Discobot .env file.